gradebook/legal/tos.md

 ## Modifications

-We may revise these terms of service for at any time.
-These terms will be updated here and you may be notifed by email of updates to these terms.
+We may revise these terms of service at any time.
+These terms will be updated here and you may be notifed by email of major changes to these terms.
 By using this website you are agreeing to be bound by the then current version of these terms of service.

 ## Governing Law